3531 Corporal Hamor William Fenn, 1st Battalion, Hertfordshire Regiment

 - Middle Row, L to R: 3.
 Arthur Johnson; 4.
 Sam Oakins; 6.
 Harry Wells (father of William Wells); 7.
 Walter Holland; 8.
 Herbert Fenn.

 - Front Row, L to R: 1.
 Steve Oakins; 4.
 William Johnson; 5.
 Sidney Rogers.

 - Under the drum: Hubert Halsey

 - Band members absent from the photo included Matthew Munden; the Band’s Secretary was Geoffrey Talbot.

 Service in the Territorial Force 6

 When the Volunteers were re-organised into the Hertfordshire Battalion, Territorial Force on 9th May 1908, 520 Lance Corporal William Fenn continued to serve.
 On 15th May 1911 he was promoted to Corporal.
-A year later the Territorials were re-named, becoming the 1st Battalion, Hertfordshire Regiment.
-William was promoted Lance Serjeant on 30th April 1912.
+However, a year later the Territorials were re-named, becoming the 1st Battalion, Hertfordshire Regiment.
+William was then promoted Lance Serjeant on 30th April 1912.

 “Being Medically Unfit for Further Service” 6

 On 15th May 1914, William was promoted to Sarjeant.
 However, on 8th August that year, William Fenn was discharged from the Territorials, “Being Medically Unfit for Further Service”.
 He had then served for almost 12 years in the Volunteer Force and over 6 in the Territorials.
 He had also been awarded the Territorial Efficiency Medal.